tomast1337/bequest-interview-question-3/README.md

 # Tamper Proof Data

-At Bequest, we require that important user data is tamper proof.
-Otherwise, our system can incorrectly distribute assets if our internal server or database is breached.
+The system you are building requires user data to be tamper proof.
+The client (frontend application) does not want to trust the backend at all.
+Assume the whole backend system can be compromised.

 **1. How does the client ensure that their data has not been tampered with?**
 <br />
 **2. If the data has been tampered with, how can the client recover the lost data?**

 Edit this repo to answer these two questions using any technologies you'd like, there any many possible solutions.
 Feel free to add comments.